6 Tips for Your Professional Development

 Three years ago I started my career completely over.
 I literally started from scratch.
 I have learned so much over these last 3 years that I wish I would have known fresh out of college.
 Seems to me colleges, and high schools are missing some fundamentals in preparing young individuals for the real world, but that is a discussion for another time.

-In an effort to keep this short and to the point, I have decided we should dive right in.
-So, here are 10 specific things I have learned these last 3 years that have made monumental impacts in my career.
+In an effort to keep this short and to the point, let’s dive right in.
+Here are 10 specific things I have learned these last 3 years that have made monumental impacts in my career.

 - Network.
 Do not get in a rut staying in your cubicle.
 Meet new people.
 Go to seminars.
 Attend workshops.
 Accept a happy hour invite.
 Utilize pockets of time to meet others and gain knowledge from their experiences.
 You never know where connections will take you.